 Your child may have redness, swelling from the injection, or tiredness for a day or two.
 These are normal symptoms and signs of a proper immune response, similar to those experienced when receiving other routine vaccinations.

 Over-the-counter medicine is available for any pain and discomfort your child may experience after getting vaccinated.
 Note that your child can take these medications to relieve post-vaccination side effects if they have no other medical reasons that prevent them from taking these medications normally.

 We're all in this together.
-Vaccinating children ages five and up will increase our whole community's protection against COVID-19.
+Vaccinating kids will increase our whole community's protection against COVID-19.

 How do we know the COVID-19 vaccines are safe for kids?

 Children across the country have participated in the vaccine trials, and the research indicates that it's safe.
 The COVID-19 vaccine is a safe and effective way to protect your child from getting very ill or hospitalized due to COVID-19.
 Over 80% of adults in Wake County have already received the COVID-19 vaccine without any serious side effects.
 Children are receiving the same vaccine, only in a smaller dose for smaller bodies.